Khawaja Imam Hasan of Basra RA

 Sultan ul Faqr 2nd

-Imam Hasan of Basra was first person after People of the Cloak (Ahl al-Bayt) who attained extreme status of Faqr.
-He got cloak (khirqah) of spiritual succession (khilafat) from Ali ibn Abi Talib.
-Thereafter Ali also passed on heritage of Divine knowledge of Prophet Mohammad and Trust of Faqr to him.
+Imam Hasan of Basra was first person after People of the Cloak (Ahl al-Bayt) who attained the extreme status of Faqr.
+He got a cloak (khirqah) of spiritual succession (khilafat) from Ali ibn Abi Talib.
+Thereafter, Ali also passed on the heritage of Divine knowledge of Prophet Mohammad and Trust of Faqr to him.
 Hence, he is the medium who transferred Faqr of Prophet Mohammad from People of the Cloak to Muslim umma.
 In other words, he transferred Faqr in Islam to Umma.

 Hasan of Basra was born in the caliphate of Umar ibn Khattab in 21 Hijri in Madina.
 Since birth he had an enlightened beauty.
 When he was brought to Umar for blessings, he said, “Name this child Hasan as he is very beautiful”.
 Also, Umar prayed for him, “O Allah bless him with perfect knowledge of Islam and make him beloved among people”.
 Allah granted his prayer and Hasan attained highest status in Faqr as well as in religious knowledge.
 This page showcase Hasan al Basri biography as Sultan ul Faqr 2nd in the Sarwari Qadri order.

-OATH OF ALLEGIANCE
+OATH OF ALLEGIANCE (BAYAT / AL-BAYAH)

 - Hasan of Basra took oath of allegiance at the hands of Ali ibn Abi Talib.
 Ali granted him special cloak and turban which Holy Prophet had granted him thus appointed him his superior spiritual successor.
-Also, he passed on complete knowledge of Divine secrets to Hasan hence transferred the Trust of Faqr to him.
+Also, he passed on complete knowledge of Divine secrets to Hasan, hence transferred the Trust of Faqr to him.
 Furthermore, Ali taught him the real method of invocation of Islamic creed (Kalma Tayyab) as Prophet Mohammad had taught him.
 That is, through negation of everything other than Allah (nafi) and verification by heart of His Essence (Asbat).
 Afterwards, Hasan introduced this method in the world of Islam.

 CONTROVERSY REGARDING HASAN’S ALLEGIANCE TO ALI

-EVIDENCES AGAINST THE CONTROVERSY
+EVIDENCE AGAINST THE CONTROVERSY

 EVIDENCE GIVEN BY GREAT IMAMS

 Tahdhib al-Kamal is an authentic work on biographies of 8640 narrators of Hadith including the Companions.
-Its compiler Imam al-Miz’zi states, “When Usman was martyred, Hasan of Basra was present there.
+Its compiler Imam al-Miz’zi states, “When Usman was martyred, Sultan ul Faqr 2nd Hasan of Basra was present there.
 He was about fourteen years of age at that time.”
 All scholars of Hadith accept this fact.
 Yet they question; if Hasan had listened Hadiths from Ali then why he hadn’t related any Hadith with his name.

 Imam Miz’zi states in Tahdhib al-Kamal:

 - Younas ibn Obaid said that once he asked Hasan, “While narrating a Hadith why do you say ‘Prophet Mohammad said?’
 Although you have not found his sacred company and have not listened Hadith directly from him”.
 Sultan ul Faqr 2nd replied, “O nephew you have asked me a question which nobody has ever asked me before.
 If you were not special to me, I would not have answered this question.
 Infact every Hadith before narrating which I say ‘Holy Prophet said’ I have actually heard from Ali.
 But the age in which we are living is such that I cannot openly take name of Ali.”
 (Tahdhib al-Kamal book 4, page 124).

 It was the time of Ummayad caliphate when Al-Hajjaj ibn Yusuf ruled.
 Ummayads were against Ali, whoever took his name praisingly was punished badly and was banned to give sermons.
 Ali had to face great opposition and enmity from Ummayyads and the Kharijites since the beginning of his caliphate.
 He could foresee that they would either kill his companions, friends and disciples or prohibit them to take his name.
-Hasan of Basra was destined to preserve and promote the real knowledge of Islam i.e. gnosis and vision of Allah.
+Sultan ul Faqr 2nd Hasan of Basra was destined to preserve and promote the real knowledge of Islam i.e. gnosis and vision of Allah.
 If Ummayads had killed him or banned his sermons, it would have become impossible to spread this knowledge.

-HADITHS BY HASAN RELATED FROM ALI
+HADITHS BY SULTAN UL FAQR 2nd RELATED FROM ALI

-Though, some scholars could not find Hadiths which Hasan related from Ali.
+Though, some scholars could not find Hadiths that Hasan related from Ali.
 But this does not prove that such Hadiths do not exist.
 They could not find them due to their own lack of research.
 However, the scholars who sincerely and painstakingly searched such Hadiths surely found a few.
 Some of these Hadiths with authentic references are given below:

 - Ahmad ibn Hanbal quotes in Musnad, “Hasheem stated that he heard from Yousuf that he heard from Hasan of Basra that he heard from Ali that Prophet Mohammad said that Allah has exempted three persons; a boy unless he matures, a sleeping person unless he awakes and a lunatic unless he returns to his senses”.
-Tirmidhi has also quoted this Hadith with same chain of narrators.
+Tirmidhi has also quoted this Hadith with the same chain of narrators.
 Nisai and Hakim have confirmed its authenticity.

-Shah Waliullah Dehlawi had dialectic with Shah Fakharuddin Dehlawi over this controversy which continued for three days.
+Shah Waliullah Dehlawi had a dialectic with Shah Fakharuddin Dehlawi over this controversy which continued for three days.
 Fakharuddin gave evidences to prove the meeting between Ali and Hasan of Basra while Shah Waliullah gave arguments against it.
 To prove his point, Fakharuddin collected thirty five such Hadiths which Hasan had quoted with the name of Ali.
 For brevity, we give a few references below;

 - Ibn Majah, Al-Sunan, Kitab al-Jihad– volume II, page 922, Hadith 2761.

 - Musnad Ahmad ibn Hanbal – volume I, page 140, Hadith 1183.

 - Imam Nisai, Kitab Al-SunanAl-Kubra – volume II, page 222, Hadith 3161.

-GRANDUER OF HASAN OF BASRA
+GRANDEUR OF Sultan ul Faqr 2nd HASAN OF BASRA

 Imam al-Baqir said, “Hasan’s speech resembles the speech of Prophets”.